Ahmed-Lotfy5853/Projects/Simple IOT/README.md

-# Simple ToDo App
+# Simple IOT App

-ToDo App is a simple and intuitive Flutter-based mobile application for managing your tasks.
-It allows you to organize tasks into categories, view tasks, mark them as done, archive completed tasks, and add new tasks effortlessly.
+Simple IOT App is a simple and intuitive Flutter-based mobile application for control robotic arm 4 degrees of freedom.
+It allows you to control robotic arm effortlessly.

 ## Table of Contents
 - [Features](#features)